-- The Final Payment will be the difference between the Total Project Incentive for the total 12-month M&V period and the total of the actual prior payments. - The Total Project Incentive will be calculated using the actual savings achieved during the 12-month M&V period, the rates corresponding to when the savings were achieved, and a weighted EUL.
-The appropriate GRR and NTG will be applied to the calculated savings.
+• The Final Payment will be the difference between the Total Project Incentive for the total 12-month M&V period and the total of the actual prior payments.

-- The Final Payment quarter will include the last weeks or months needed to reach an M&V period of 12 months. - The Final Payment will be processed within 60 days of the end of this last quarter.
-Payment terms for all payments are Net 45 days after the payment has been processed.
-The Final Payment for each project will be aggregated with Final Payments for other projects and added to the aggregator's Quarterly Payments.
+- Total Project Incentive will be calculated using the actual savings achieved during the 12-month M&V period, the rates corresponding to when the savings were achieved, and a weighted EUL.
+The appropriate NTG will be applied to the calculated savings. - The Final Payment quarter will include the last weeks or months needed to reach an M&V period of 12 months. - The Final Payment will be made within 60 days of the end of this last quarter. - The Final Payment for each project will be aggregated with Final Payments for other projects and added to the aggregator's Quarterly Payments.
 Thus, each aggregator will receive no more than one incentive payment per quarter. - If the Total Project Incentive is less than the total of the actual prior payments, the aggregator must refund the difference.